aditya-saxena-7/Optiver-Realized-Volatility-Prediction/README.md

 ---

 The inherently dynamic nature of financial markets necessitates a profound understanding and precise prediction of short-term price fluctuations, pivotal for effective financial risk management and trading strategies.
 Specifically, the prediction of realized volatility within concise intervals, such as 10 minutes, is essential for the strategic structuring and accurate pricing of financial derivatives.
-This project leverages the comprehensive dataset from the Nasdaq-Closing-Price-Prediction Challenge, hosted by Optiver on Kaggle, which provides intricate insights into the microstructure of the financial markets captured through one-second snapshots of order book data and executed trades.
+This project leverages the comprehensive dataset from the Optiver Realized Volatility Prediction, on Kaggle, which provides intricate insights into the microstructure of the financial markets captured through one-second snapshots of order book data and executed trades.

 🚀 Focusing on these high-frequency data points, our research endeavors to forge robust predictive models and simultaneously enrich the broader field of financial analytics by refining the accuracy of short-term volatility forecasts.
 Such forecasts are crucial, underpinning a wide array of financial decisions that range from day trading strategies to the hedging of intricate financial portfolios, thereby enhancing the decision-making processes within dynamic market environments. 📈